APonce911/jekyll-mywebsite/_drafts/packages-and-imports-scala-for-the-impatient.md

       }
   </code></pre>

-  Instead of using the above example, we can use the following way, so com.horstmann.collection package would no longer be accessible as collection:
+  Instead of using the above example, we can use the following way, so com.horstmann.collection package would no longer be accessible as 'collection':

   <pre>
     <code>